 xdsas the name resolution scheme in the gRPC client channel when connecting to a service.
 The target URI is formatted as

 xds:///hostname:port.
 When the port is not specified, the default value is 80—for example, in the target URI

 - The gRPC client resolves the

-hostname:portin the target URI by sending an LDS request to Traffic Director.
+hostname:portin the target URI by sending a listener discovery service (LDS) request to Traffic Director.

 - Traffic Director looks up the configured forwarding rules that have

 a matching port.
-Then it looks up the corresponding URL map for a host rule
+It then looks up the corresponding URL map for a host rule

 hostname:port.
-It returns the associated routing config to the gRPC client.
+It returns the associated routing configuration to the gRPC client.

-The host rules you configure in Traffic Director must be unique across
+The host rules that you configure in Traffic Director must be unique across

 all URL maps.
 For example,